sdaniel1995/Chronos/README.md

 - [x] Session management

 ### Presentation
-- [] Prepare a demonstration of functionality requirements through a browser
+- [x] Prepare a demonstration of functionality requirements through a browser
-- [] Prepare visual aides (slides) introducing the project requirements and features
+- [x] Prepare visual aides (slides) introducing the project requirements and features

 ### User stories
 - An Employee...
     - [x] can login
     - [x] can view the Employee Homepage
     - [x] can logout
-    - [] can submit a reimbursement request
+    - [x] can submit a new timesheet
-    - [] can upload an image of his/her receipt as part of the reimbursement request
+    - [x] can upload an image to their profile
-    - [] can view their pending reimbursement requests
-    - [] can view their resolved reimbursement requests
+    - [x] can view their status of their submitted timesheets
-    - [] can view their information
+    - [x] can view their information
-    - [] can update their information
+    - [x] can update their information
-    - [] receives an email when one of their reimbursement requests is resolved (optional)

 - A Manager...
     - [x] can login
     - [x] can view the Manager Homepage
     - [x] can logout
-    - [] can approve/deny pending reimbursement requests
+    - [x] can approve/deny pending timesheet submissions
-    - [] can view all pending requests from all employees
+    - [x] can view all timesheets from all employees
-    - [] can view images of the receipts from reimbursement requests
+    - [x] can view their information
-    - [] can view all resolved requests from all employees and see which manager resolved it
-    - [] can view all Employees
+    - [x] can update their information
-    - [] can view reimbursement requests from a single Employee
+    - [x] can upload an image to their profile